wethod/learning-center-source/content/finance/index.md

 2. Open a travel category

-3. Hover on the name of the travel category
+3. Hover on the name of the travel category, on the top of the sidebar.

 4. Click "+" to create a new travel request for the same travel catgory